weberforweb/Fahrenheit_celsius_conv/README.md

 # Fahrenheit_celsius_conv
-# A python code for converting fahrenheir to celsius degree.
+# A python code for converting fahrenheir to celsius degree with tkinter.